openvinotoolkit/openvino.genai/src/docs/BUILD.md

     ```
     > **NOTE**: For running setupvars script on Windows, use command `call <INSTALL_DIR>\setupvars.bat`

+To optimize the package size, you can reduce the ICU (International Components for Unicode) data size when building OpenVINO Tokenizers.
+For more information please refer to the [OpenVINO Tokenizers instructions](https://github.com/openvinotoolkit/openvino_tokenizers?tab=readme-ov-file#reducing-the-icu-data-size).

 ### Build OpenVINO GenAI only

 Assuming that you have OpenVINO installed at `<INSTALL_DIR>`: